Murex (financial software)

-Murex is a company that provides financial software for trading, treasury, risk, and post-trade operations for financial markets.
+Murex is a financial services that provides financial software (type of Front End Dealing System) for trading, treasury management, risk management, and post-trade operations.
+It was founded in 1986 by Laurent Néel and Salim Edde.

-Murex was founded in 1986 in Paris by Laurent Néel and Salim Edde, who were soon followed by Salim’s three brothers and his brother-in-law.
-Today, the company employs a multi-national force of over 2,200 employees worldwide.

-Its main office is in Paris and it has 18 global offices in cities such as New York, London, Dublin, Hong Kong, Beirut, Sydney and Singapore.
-Murex has customers located in 70 countries.
+Murex has its main office in Paris and serves customers across 70 countries.
 Murex’s platform, MX.3, is used by banks, asset managers, pension funds and insurance companies.
-Its clients include UBS, the National Bank of Canada, the Bank of China, OCBC Bank, China Merchants Bank, the National Bank of Kuwait, Banorte and ATB Financial.
+Its clients include: UBS, the National Bank of Canada, the Bank of China, OCBC Bank, China Merchants Bank, the National Bank of Kuwait, Banorte and ATB Financial.

-Maroun Edde is the current Chief Executive Officer.

-In the Truffle 100 rankings for 2020, Murex was recognized as the third largest French software publisher with an announced turnover of 569 million euros.